 Build a library of top-notch audiobooks, from all types and genres, and then listen to them on your telly, with the Firestick.
 First, you should subscribe to the service (you can get your first free audiobook via this link), and then – if you keep it going – it’ll cost you £7.99/month for one additional audiobook credit every month.
 Read my full Audible review here.

-If you don’t want the full BBC iPlayer experience, and just want to stay updated by reading and watching news from the BBC, this app gives you exactly that.
+If you want to stay updated by reading and watching the news from the Sky News team, this app gives you a 24/7 live feed of the news channel, as well as top news stories.

 Firestick Utilities And Misc.
 Apps